mahi97/XQMIX/README.md

+This repository is a fork of [pymarl](https://github.com/oxwhirl/pymarl) framework.

 ```diff
 - Please pay attention to the version of SC2 you are using for your experiments.
 - Performance is *not* always comparable between versions.